rowlandcoping/hopes-and-dreams/README.md

 If you wish to deploy this website yourself, here is how to go about it.

-Create a Version of the repository:
+#### Create a Version of the repository:

  - Log in to or create your own Github account [HERE](https://github.com/).
  - Go to the lost-king-part1 repository [HERE](https://github.com/rowlandcoping/hopes-and-dreams) and select 'Fork' to create your own snapshot of the repository.

-Creating your own Heroku Account:
+#### Creating your own Heroku Account:

  - Sign in to Heroku [HERE](https://www.heroku.com/).
 Keep in mind you will need two-factor authentication to use this website.
  - To use Heroku, unless you have access by some other means, you will need to purchase some platform credits.
 For a basic deployment, this won't cost you more than $5/month.

-Creating the database:
+#### Creating the database:

 This project uses MongoDB to store all data, therefore you will need a copy of the database to deploy it for yourself.

  - Sign up to MongoDB Atlas [HERE](https://www.mongodb.com/cloud/atlas/register)
  - Create a database (call it what you like, but something indicative of the project is a good idea!)
  - Use the database structure outlined in this readme to re-create the database.
 Keep in mind you only need to create the collections - the beauty of MongoDB is that everything else will be created on the fly.
+ - Keep in mind if you want administrator access you will have to manually add the key/value pair user: "administrator" to the document for that user in Atlas.

-Creating a Cloudinary Account:
+#### Creating a Cloudinary Account:

 This project hosts all images on Cloudinary.
 In order to do the same you will need a Cloudinary account.